 Some spumante wines you may have heard of include…

 - Franciacorta: Franciacorta is a spumante wine that comes from Lombardy.
-It is wine with denominazione di origine controllata (DOCG) meaning that it may only be produced using the grapes grown on the territory of Franciacorta, on the hills between Lake Iseo and Brescia.
-Franciacorta is made with pinot noir, pinot bianco and chardonnay.
-It is produced using the traditional method of production used to make champagne, giving it very light, effervescent bubbles.
+It is wine with denominazione di origine controllata (DOCG).
+They can only produce it using the grapes from Franciacorta, on the hills between Lake Iseo and Brescia.
+The main grapes for Franciacorta are Pinot Noir, Pinot Bianco and Chardonnay.
+The winemakers use the traditional method of production used to make champagne, giving it very light, effervescent bubbles.

-- Lambrusco: This spumante wine is made from a grape with the same name, and comes from either Emilia-Romagna or Lombardy.
-It is produced in four zones – Modena, Parma, Reggio Emilia, and Mantua – and is known for its high acidity and berry flavors.
-This wine is slightly sweet and low in alcohol, and pairs well with the traditional cuisine of Emilia-Romagna such as tortellini in brodo or bollito misto.
+- Lambrusco: This spumante wine is made from a grape with the same name.
+It comes from either Emilia-Romagna or Lombardy.
+They mainly produce it in four zones – Modena, Parma, Reggio Emilia, and Mantua – and is famous for its high acidity and berry flavors.
+This wine is slightly sweet and low in alcohol.
+It pairs well with the traditional cuisine of Emilia-Romagna such as tortellini in brodo or bollito misto.

 - Asti Spumante: Another DOCG, this wine is aromatic and sweet, and is made from the moscato This spumante wine pairs nicely with fruit or chocolate as a desert.